 With the decrease in calls and loss of revenue, many agencies were forced to furlough or lay off employees.
 Some employees chose to leave their profession and take early retirement rather than risk infecting their families.

 Others were reassigned to COVID testing centers or skilled nursing facilities to cover staff infected with COVID.
-Many EMS professionals decided to change careers using their skills and knowledge, such as working towards becoming a Certified Respiratory Therapist or Critical Care Nurse.
+Many EMS professionals have decided to change careers using their skills and knowledge, such as working towards becoming certified respiratory therapists or critical care nurses.

 While OSHA requires agencies to have infection control measures in place, when COVID first appeared, EMS agencies were instantly required to increase their biosecurity measures and the response protocols to each call.